Skip to main content

 Lecturer in Art History and Visual Culture

-I am a historian of Western European art and visual culture c.1400-1650, with a focus on southern Netherlandish visual cultures of the fifteenth and sixteenth centuries.
-I am especially interested in the art and social world of Pieter Bruegel the Elder (c.1526/30-69) and his dynasty, especially his sons Pieter Brueghel the Younger (1564-1637/38) and Jan Brueghel the Elder (1568-1625).
+I am a historian of Western European art and visual culture c.1400-1650, with a focus on southern Netherlandish visual cultures, particularly in Antwerp.
+A great deal of my work has focussed on the art and social world of Pieter Bruegel the Elder (c.1526/30-69) and his dynasty, especially his sons Pieter Brueghel the Younger (1564-1637/38) and Jan Brueghel the Elder (1568-1625).

 I also have an abiding interest in Italian Renaissance art, architecture and urban cultures, which I also teach, including the annual AHVC field trip to Florence, which I co-lead.